Home DFS SB OD SDN DFSM THP

 In 1991, “Everybody Plays The Fool” by Aaron Neville peaked at number 16 on the Canada pop singles chart.

-In 1968, “I Am Your Man” by Bobby Taylor And The Vancouvers peaked at number 80 on the Canada pop singles chart.
+In 1968, “I Am Your Man” by Bobby Taylor and The Vancouvers peaked at number 80 on the Canada pop singles chart.

-In 1968, “I Can't Dance To That Music You're Playin'” by Martha Reeves And The Vandellas peaked at number 42 on the Canada pop singles chart.
+In 1968, “I Can't Dance To That Music You're Playin'” by Martha Reeves and The Vandellas peaked at number 42 on the Canada pop singles chart.

 In 2019, “I Forgot That You Existed” by Taylor Swift peaked at number 29 on the Canada pop singles chart.